Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 The hand can also be used as a reverse hammer-fist: swing inward to hit targets such as the back of the head or the shoulder blade.

 The hand can also be used to execute a downward glancing punch against certain bony areas of the body.
+For example, the hand hits under the armpit and the knuckles scrape downwards across the points below.

 The hand posture is such that the force of hitting a bony area is dissipated along the arm.